PIX3LFLUX/Steganosaurus/README.md

 <br>

 * Introduced *gain optimization*.
 With `recursive_count` the level of optimization can be adjusted.
+* Before the gain can be optimized, a gain has to be found at which the decoding process succeeds.
+This is achieved by the `gain_booster()` function, which doubles the previous gain each time the decoding process fails.
 * Calculate gain for each channel *individually*.
 > **Gain optimization from 10000 to around 3000. `recursive_count` was set over 14.
 RGB color space (3 channels)**
 > ![image33](/ImageSources/documentation/gain_booster.jpeg)